Find out which coverage you need for your trucking operation and also get the best deal! The best way cut costs is to shop around for a better deal.

-Occupational Accident (Occ/Acc) for Truckers
+Occupational Accident (Occ-/Acc) for Truckers

-Since independent contractors aren’t technical employees, companies aren’t legally obligated to pay for their medical, disability, death, or dismemberment benefits in the same way as they would with a hired employee.
-But, understandably, when a contract worker is hurt on the job, he doesn’t care about a company’s legal obligations—he just wants help paying his hospital bills.
 Independent contractors hurt on the job will sometimes sue a trucking company, claiming that they were a hired employee all along and that they legally deserve compensation.
-That’s where Occupational Accident Insurance comes into play.
+This is where Occupational Accident Insurance comes into play.

 Workers Compensation for Truckers

 Businesses are required by law to pay for a hired employee’s lost wages and medical bills if that employee is hurt on the job.
-Most business owners choose to purchase Workers’ Compensation Insurance to cover themselves against situations like these.
+Trucking company owners must have Workers’ Compensation Insurance to cover themselves against situations like these.

 Know the laws in your State

 That’s why we get you in touch with three.
 This way, you easily compare multiple polices and pick the best one at the best price.